 One way in which our implementation differs from our semantics is that while the semantics statically differentiates between terms and patterns, the implementation does not.
-REPLIB limitations that instead of having two type classes $Term\ a$ and $Pattern\ a$, we must have a single type class $Alpha\ a$ which serves both purposes.
-This conflation means that our implementation cannot statically prevent meaningless types which use a pattern as a term (i.e. Embed (Embed N)) or a term as a pattern (i.e. Bind (Bind $N\ E$) E) from being used in a binding specification.
+Due to limitations of REPLIB, instead of having two type classes $Term\ a$ and $Pattern\ a$ we must have a single type class $Alpha\ a$ which serves both purposes.
+This conflation means that our implementation cannot statically prevent meaningless types which use a pattern as a term (e.g. Embed (Embed N)) or a term as a pattern (e.g. Bind (Bind N E) E).

 However, this conflation does have an advantage.
-The operations of the Alpha class are actually parameterized by a mode which determines whether the type is being used as a term or a pattern.
-For example, the parameterized free variable function fv' in the Name instance collects the Name in term mode (because it is a free name) but ignores it in pattern mode (because it is part of a pattern binding).
-Many types (such as products and sums) are parametric in the mode and use the same behavior in both cases.
+Many of the methods of the Alpha class are parameterized by a mode which determines whether the type is being used as a term or a pattern.
+For example, the $\alpha$ -equivalence method, called aeq', is declared as